felipe-monteiro16/payment-control-a-fabrica/README.md

 ## Commands

-To run the project, use `poetry run` followed by `main.py` and the desired command.
+To run the project, use `poetry run` followed by `python main.py` and the desired command.

 For more information, use:
 ```
-poetry run main.py --help
+poetry run python main.py --help
 ```

 ### Command List